fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12c.md

 docker build -f ./dev.Dockerfile -t hello-front-dev .
 ```

-The Vite will be served in port 5173, so you can test that it works by running a container with that port published.
+Vite will be served in port 5173, so you can test that it works by running a container with that port published.

 The second task, accessing the files with VSCode, is not yet taken care of.
 There are at least two ways of doing this:

 - [The Visual Studio Code Remote - Containers extension](https://code.visualstudio.com/docs/remote/containers)
 - Volumes, the same thing we used to preserve data with the database

 Let's go over the latter since that will work with other editors as well.
 Let's do a trial run with the flag _-v_, and if that works, then we will move the configuration to a docker-compose file.
 To use the _-v_, we will need to tell it the current directory.
-The command _pwd_ should output the path to the current directory for you.
-Try this with _echo $(pwd)_ in your command line.
-We can use that as the left side for _-v_ to map the current directory to the inside of the container or you can use the full directory path.
+The command _pwd_ should output the path to the current directory for us.
+Let's try this with _echo $(pwd)_ in the command line.
+We can use that as the left side for _-v_ to map the current directory to the inside of the container or we can use the full directory path.

 ```bash
 $ docker run -p 5173:5173 -v "$(pwd):/usr/src/app/" hello-front-dev